Event

 Venue

-The Institute for Energy Technology (IFE), Norway will organise this year's conference in Science Park Oslo.
+The Institute for Energy Technology (IFE), Norway will organise this year’s Forskningsparken (Oslo Science Park), Oslo, Norway.

 Registration Fees

 *A 25% VAT will be applied to the registration fees.
-The registration fees include all coffee breaks and lunch on November 28th and 29th, 2024, and publication of the accepted paper.
+The registration fees include all coffee breaks and lunch on November 25th, 26th, and 27th as well as publication of the accepted paper.

 Please register here.